Master's Program Assessments

 The passing score for the Master's Comprehensive Examination is a score of 60% or better.

 Before taking the Master's Comprehensive Exam, master's students must be sure that they have met with their major professor and completed/filed an Application for Candidacy.
 The candidacy form must be filed the term after they complete Practicum in Counseling.
-Payment for the Counseling Graduate program Master's Comprehensive Exam is required on the day the exam is administered and is to be given to the test administrator.
+Payment for the Counseling Graduate program Master's Comprehensive Exam is done online through Pearson VUE.

-The examination date (as well as the deadline for exam registration) will be posted on the program listserv and program bulletin board well in advance of each administration.
-To register to take the Comprehensive Examination, master's degree students should register in the Bicentennial Education Building, Room 348-O by the deadline date.
-NOTE: Students who are not listed on the program exam roster will not be able to take the exam, as an exam booklet will not have been ordered for them.
+The examination date (as well as the deadline for exam registration) will be posted on the program listserv well in advance of each administration.
+To register to take the Comprehensive Examination, master's degree students should submit the required information to the graduate assistant via email to be placed on the university roster.
+The Comprehensive Examination is offered online through the CCE.
+NOTE: Students who are not listed on the program exam roster will not be able to take the exam.
 Read the Counseling Graduate Program Handbook for information, requirements and procedure for scheduling to take the examination.

 Once candidate has successfully passed the Comprehensive Exam: